From our Free Quilt Block Patterns Library

 Looking for another Double Star design?

 It's a popular name—there's several blocks called 'Double Star'.
-Check out this one.
+Check out this version of the block.

 Several abbreviations are used on this page.
 They are: